Thursday’s best high school basketball performances

 Boys

-Aiden Amador, Innovations International — The senior scored 21 points in a 46-45 win over American Heritage.
+Isiaac Boykin, Desert Pines — The junior had 21 points, seven rebounds and two steals in a 59-48 win over Foothill.

-Emeka Ceaser, Centennial — The junior scored 16 points in a 76-66 win over Cimarron-Memorial.
+Emeka Ceaser, Centennial — The senior scored 15 points in a 63-51 win over Clark.

-Nakalayah Fabello, Valley — The junior scored 21 points in a 78-33 win over Del Sol.
+David Estes, Basic — The senior scored 22 points in a 76-54 win over Del Sol.

-Tavionte Jackson, Las Vegas — The senior scored 25 points in a 68-61 loss to Cheyenne.
+Frank Evans, Eldorado — The senior scored 25 points in an 82-66 loss to Sierra Vista.

+Jayven Jones, Centennial — The senior scored 17 points in a 63-51 win over Clark.

+Triston Lager, Innovations International — He scored 24 points in a 46-45 loss to Cristo Rey.

-Amir McDaniels, Cimarron-Memorial — The junior scored 16 points in a 76-66 loss to Centennial.
+Devin Mabry, Shadow Ridge — The junior scored 27 points in a 68-58 loss to Bonanza.

+Miles Mitchell, Cimarron-Memorial — The senior scored 24 points in a 78-49 win over Chaparral.

-Dalon Michell, Cimarron-Memorial — The junior scored 17 points in a 76-66 loss to Centennial.
+Darion Neal, Clark — The senior scored 15 points in a 63-51 loss to Centennial.

+Jaden Riley, Bonanza — The freshman scored 17 points in a 68-58 win over Shadow Ridge.

-Tylen Riley, Durango — The junior scored 21 points in a 64-40 win over Arbor View.
+Karson Roberts, Bonanza — The junior scored 19 points in a 68-58 win over Shadow Ridge.

-Andrick Santillan, Cheyenne — The senior scored 23 points in a 68-61 win over Las Vegas.
+C.J.
+Shaw, Mojave — The freshman scored 14 points in a 62-53 win over Green Valley.

+Khamari Taylor, Sierra Vista — The sophomore scored 18 points in an 82-66 win over Eldorado.

-Donovan Webster, Cheyenne — The senior scored 25 points in a 68-61 win over Las Vegas.
+Tayan Thompson, Cimarron-Memorial — The senior scored 16 points in a 78-49 win over Chaparral.

+Cobey Wiggins, Del Sol — The senior scored 21 points in a 76-54 loss to Basic.

 Girls

-Tarah Campbell, Valley — The senior scored 21 points in a 54-17 win over Chaparral.

-Arielle Davis, Desert Pines — The senior scored 17 points in a 58-15 win over Mojave.

-Rylee Davis, Bishop Gorman — The junior scored 17 points in a 59-19 win over Basic.
+Jaida Harris, Lake Mead — The junior scored 20 points in a 47-45 win over Democracy Prep.

-Layla Faught, Las Vegas — The sophomore scored 20 points in a 66-46 loss to Faith Lutheran.
+Mikiah Verdum, Democracy Prep — The sophomore scored 16 points in a 47-45 loss to Lake Mead.

-Raina Forgue, Faith Lutheran — The sophomore scored 17 points in a 66-46 win over Las Vegas.

-Tiarria Hill-Brown, Clark — The senior scored 20 points in a 71-9 win over Doral Academy.

 Thursday’s scores